 Control analyses

 To assess any psychological changes due to the administration of levodopa, including changes in blood pressure and mood, we ran Bayesian between-subject ANOVAs with systolic and diastolic blood pressure, BL-VAS scores and heart rate as the dependent measures and Time (pre-drug administration, ~2 hours after drug administration) x Drug Condition (levodopa, placebo) as the independent measures.
+We predicted there would be no change in heart rate, blood pressure or mood with the administration of levodopa.
+Overall, the findings supported this hypothesis.
 The diastolic blood pressure Time x Drug Condition interaction was the only measure to reach our threshold to be considered meaningful, providing moderate evidence against an effect (BFexcl = 6.56).
 Heart rate (BFexcl = 4.21) and mood (BFexcl = 3.86) also provided moderate evidence for excluding the interaction term, however this did not reach our threshold to be considered a meaningful null effect.
 There was anecdotal evidence for an effect on systolic blood pressure, as shown by the Time x Drug Condition interaction (BFincl = 2.10).
 While this did not reach the threshold for a meaningful effect, it suggests that systolic blood pressure may have been reduced to a greater extent for participants in the levodopa condition (mean reduction in systolic blood pressure, 4.66), compared to the placebo condition (mean reduction in systolic blood pressure, 1.57).
 Please refer to Table S4 for a complete summary of the pre- to post-changes for each physiological measure.

 Testing for baseline differences

 To investigate any group differences in participants self-report measure responses, we ran five one-way between-subjects ANOVAs which included the responses from the BIS-11, the Morningness-Eveningness questionnaire, the Adult ADHD Self-Report Scale, the Rumination Response Scale and the MAAS as the respective dependent measure and the four groups as the independent variable (active or sham stimulation combined with either the levodopa or placebo drug).
+We hypothesised there would be no differences in the relevant traits between the four groups, which was supported by the results.
 There was moderate to strong evidence for excluding the group variable in all five questionnaires (BFexcl > 8.78 for all), which indicates there were no differences for the self-report measures between the experimental groups.

 We also assessed whether there were any group differences in participants baseline responses to the freely moving thought and task unrelated thought probes.
 There was moderate evidence against any group differences for task unrelated thought, shown by BFexcl = 9.39 for the group variable, and thus the null hypothesis was accepted.
 There was also moderate evidence against any group differences for freely moving thought (BFexcl = 4.91), however this value did not reach the BFexcl > 6 threshold to be considered meaningful.